Combodo/iTop/readme.txt

 - Japanese localization is now part of iTop
 - Paginated display: when a list contains lots of data it is displayed page per page
 - Quite a few performance improvements to make iTop behave properly with huge data sets
-- Hierarchical keys: parent/child relationships can now be described using a special type of key, and then queried efficiently in the database
+- Hierarchical keys: parent/child relationships can now be described using a special type of key, and then queried efficiently in the database (Used by Organization, Location and Group)
+- CAS authentication: iTop now supports single-sign-on with JA-SIG CAS

 1.2 Should I upgrade to 1.2.0?
     ---------------------------
 - If you are manipulating big sets of data (several thousands of objects in one go)
 - If you care about organizations or locations hierarchy
 - If you speak/read Japanese
+- If you already use JA-SIG CAS (www.jasig.org/cas) for example with a Liferay portal

-Then you'll benefit from iTop 1.2 and it's probably worth upgrading.
+then you'll benefit from iTop 1.2 and it's probably worth upgrading.

 1.3 Special Thanks To: